 Why I decided to visit Hanoi

 I made a very very short trip in Hanoi years ago during my first solo trip to Asia.
-I didn’t think much of Hanoi and wasn’t keen on revisiting this northern city.
+I didn’t think much of Hanoi during those two days and wasn’t keen on revisiting this northern city.
 But G♥ was dying to visit Vietnam, so we decided to make Hanoi our base.
 We couldn’t decide on visiting Sapa and Halong Bay but figured we’d make our decision when we get to Hanoi.

 What’s the ambiance of My Moon Hotel Hanoi like?